ryanmcl0/scripts/autfolio/README.md

 - **Dynamic page numbering 📝**
     - The script uses a custom `NumberedCanvas` class to track total page count and automatically insert "X of Y" on every page.
 This ensures accurate page numbers for even very large documents, without requiring a separate manual count or pre-calculation.

+- **Custom headers & footers 📰**
+  - Adds consistent header text (e.g., document title) to the top of every page.
+  - Inserts footer text and automatic page numbering at the bottom.
+  - *Why this matters:*  Keeps the document professional and ensures readers always know where they are.

 ---